dakalab/nginx-php/README.md

 *nginx + php + nodejs, built on ubuntu 18.04 (bionic)*

-Working directory is `/app` and http root is `/app/public`.
+Working directory is `/app` and http root is `/app/default`.

 If you need to run customized scripts, you can mount your scripts into `/scripts` folder.

-`https` is off by default, if you want to enable it, you can mount your certificates into `/etc/nginx/certs` folder.
+You can run `docker run --rm dakalab/nginx-php php -m` to show pre-installed php modules.

 Component versions:

-- composer: v1.9.1
+- composer: v1.10.6
-- nginx: v1.16.1
+- nginx: v1.18.0
-- node: v10.17.0
+- node: v12.17.0
-- php: v7.2.24 (with modules grpc v1.25.0 and protobuf v3.10.0)
+- php: v7.2.24
 - ubuntu: v18.04.2
-- yarn: v1.19.1
+- yarn: v1.22.4